MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 [motivation]: #motivation

-The Coda network may get to a state where the blockchain can no longer make progress.
+The Mina network may get to a state where the blockchain can no longer make progress.
 Symptoms might include many blockchain forks, or blocks not being added at all, or repeated crashes of nodes.
-To continue, a hard fork of the blockchain can be created, using an updated version of the Coda software.
+To continue, a hard fork of the blockchain can be created, using an updated version of the Mina software.

 ## Detailed design